A non-Standard Standard Model

-In this Cartan-basis picture, in which the neutral gauge bosons span the Cartan subalgebra, elementary matter fields are identified with eigen-fields of the neutral gauge bosons in the defining representation whose charges are determined by their associated weight system.
+In this Cartan-basis picture, in which the neutral gauge bosons span the Cartan subalgebra, elementary matter fields are identified with eigenfields of the neutral gauge bosons in the defining representation whose charges are determined by their associated weight system.
 This guarantees that matter fields and gauge bosons exchange the same types of charges --- which are ultimately determined by the Cartan basis.
-Due to the product nature of the gauge group, the eigen-fields associated with neutral $SU_S(3)\times U_{EW}(2)$ gauge bosons evidently include both representations $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},\overline{\mathbf{2}})$.
-This means, then, that $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},\overline{\mathbf{2}})$ carry two types of conserved strong charge and two types of EW charge; only one of which is conserved after SSB and corresponds to the \emph{integer} unit of electric charge characterized by the photon --- in glaring contrast to quarks.
+Due to the product nature of the symmetry group, the eigenfields associated with neutral $SU_S(3)\times U_{EW}(2)$ gauge bosons evidently include \emph{both} representations $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},{\mathbf{2^c}})$ where ${\mathbf{2^c}}$ is $U_{EW}(2)$-conjugate via a ``large'' gauge transformation; one that is not homotopic to the identity.
+This means that $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},{\mathbf{2^c}})$ each carry two types of conserved strong charge and two types of EW charge; the latter of which only one is conserved after SSB and corresponds to an \emph{integer} unit of electric charge characterized by the (neutral) photon --- in glaring contrast to quarks.

-But $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},\overline{\mathbf{2}})$ are supposed to be the building blocks of hadrons, and an apparent contradiction arises immediately: How can a triplet of these hadronic constituents (HC), each of which possess integer electric charge, combine to form hadrons with their observed electric charges?
-We show in the remainder of $\S\,2$ that the charge carried by a matter eigen-field versus the coupling strength coming from its associated current are not necessarily equivalent.
+But, since $(\mathbf{3},\mathbf{2})$ and $(\mathbf{3},{\mathbf{2^c}})$ are supposed to be the building blocks of hadrons, an apparent contradiction arises: How can a triplet of these hadronic constituents (HC), each of which possess integer electric charge, combine to form hadrons with their observed electric charges?
+We show in the remainder of $\S\,2$ that the charge carried by a matter eigenfield versus the coupling strength coming from its associated current are not necessarily equivalent.